lilessam/finance-app-trial-project/README.md

 ## Get Started

-1. Please track your time to give us an idea of how long it took you to complete the project.
+1. Please track your time to give us an idea of how long it takes you to complete each phase of the project.
 1. It's not required, but you get massive bonus points if you record a screencast with commentary as you code this project, showing us how you're thinking through the problems you face and how you tackle the project from start to finish.
 1. Fork this repo
 1. If the repo is private, grant access to the following users: @A5hleyRich, @fehrge, @katelynnbarlowe